bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We continued up the left side of the drainage until we were forced to cross to the open, grassy slope on the other side.
 Ascending this took us to the crest of the southeast ridge.
 Once on the ridge, we followed it to the East Peak.

 Our stay was brief.
 There was little to see or photograph because of clouds and blowing snow.
 I had to confine my panorama to the east for fear getting the lens pelted with snow.
-On a nicer day, we would have continued to the centre peak, but instead we headed back along the ridge.
+On a nicer day, we would have continued to the centre peak, but we headed back along the ridge.
 This time we kept right and passed our ascent ridge.
 We followed the grass-covered south spur until it descended into trees where we picked up animal trails leading to the bottom.
 The network of crisscrossing trails was so dense that one could travel easily in any direction.
 We ended up on the main trail 200 metres west of where we started our ascent.

 Odlum Ridge probably doesn't see many ascents, but even in poor weather, we thought it was a worthwhile, late-season climb.